MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab4/edX-DEV212x-Lab4.md

 	* You should see a successful release after a few minutes.

 	![](media/51.png)
 	* If you log into the Azure Portal, you will see the Resource Group has been created.
+By drilling into the Resources, you can see all of the resources automatically created by executing this task.

 	![](media/52.png)

+	> NOTE: You can run this task repeatedly, it is idempotent.
+Additionally, updates to the underlying template will modify an already deployed Resource Group.

 1. Add Web Deployment Tasks to Deploy the Web App